xyang70/cs460_DDoSAttack_Project/README.md

 #### Program Flowchart
 ![](https://github.com/xyang70/cs460_DDoSAttack_Project/blob/master/readme_img/Program%20flowchart.png?raw=true)
 ## TCP SYN Flood
+[TCP SYN Flood](https://www.imperva.com/learn/application-security/syn-flood/?utm_campaign=Incapsula-moved) is a DoS attack by exploiting the three-way handshakes between the client and the server.
 ## Slowloris
 [Slowloris](https://en.wikipedia.org/wiki/Slowloris_(computer_security)) is a DoS attack invented by Robert "RSnake" Hansen.
 This attack technique allows a single computer to take down a server with very little bandwidth but can perform destructive impacts.
 A brief workflow is described as follow: